 In his words…“It is only nights that can still undo me.
 I usually wake up between 2-3am, when the horror of what my children have lost hits me again, keeping me awake until dawn.”
 The death of his wife finally forced his retirement from football.

-The hour-long documentary aired on BBC One that saw 38-year-old Rio talk about his life as a widower, a mum and a dad.
-Watch the video below.
+The hour-long documentary aired on BBC One saw Rio talk about his life as a widower, a mum and a dad.

 The programme also explored how bereaved parents manage grief and support their children – and shared how the only way they can truly support them is to rebuild their lives.
 Rio also met with other parents struggling with bereavement and explained his own struggles surrounding trying to bring up his three children by himself.

-Rio Ferdinand Childhood Story Plus Untold Biography Facts –A New Relationship
+Rio Ferdinand Untold Biography Facts – A New Relationship:

 Recently, it has been reported that Rio has struck up a relationship with former Towie star Kate Wright and the pair were spotted enjoying drinks with each other in London.
 Kate is responsible for mending Ferdy’s broken heart.